Multicopy observables for the detection of optically nonclassical states: Multicopy nonclassicality observables

 The procedure described in Sec.~\ref{ssubsec:d12example} yields the following two-copy nonclassicality observable

 whose expectation value is written as

 Interestingly, $d_{15}$ involves the same observable as the one used to measure $d_{23}$ [see Eq.~(\ref{eq:d23observable})] except that we do not need the prior interferometer.
-This similarity will be exploited in the next section.
+This similarity will be exploited in the next Section.
+It also implies that $d_{15}$ can be expressed in terms of Mandel $Q$ parameters of the input states, namely